-Florence Nightingale, known as the founder of modern nursing, spent her early years living around Derby, while Lara Croft of Tomb Raider and Batman of DC Comics were both “born” in the city.
-Furthermore, Harry M Stevens, who is credited with inventing the hotdog, was born in Derby before moving to the USA.
+Florence Nightingale, the founder of modern nursing, spent her early years living around Derby, while Lara Croft of Tomb Raider and Batman of DC Comics were both “born” in the city.
+Furthermore, Harry M Stevens, credited with inventing the hotdog, was born in Derby before moving to the USA.

 |Average House Price:||£250,000|

-While the city is generally considered safe, the Magic Roundabout road junction has been named the scariest junction in the UK, on a par with Spaghetti Junction in Birmingham.
+While the city is generally considered safe, the Magic Roundabout road junction has been named the scariest junction in the UK.
 Two Bond films were filmed, in part, in Swindon: Roger Moore’s A View To A Kill and Pierce Brosnan’s The World Is Not Enough.
-Although only a few seconds of footage of Swindon was used in either film, Brosnan said “Swindon is a great place”.
+Although only a few seconds of footage of Swindon was used in either film, Brosnan said, “Swindon is a great place.”

 |Average House Price:||£185,000|

-Swansea is Wales’s second largest city with a population of a quarter of a million people.
-Its average house price of £185,000 is lower than most of the other cities on our list.
+Swansea is Wales’s second-largest city, with a population of a quarter of a million.
+Its average house price of £185,000 is lower than most other cities on our list.
 It has been voted the most beautiful city in the UK, as well as one of the happiest and friendliest, and its more than 30 miles of coast feature 50 named beaches.

-Until the 19th century, Swansea only had a population of approximately 2,000 people.
-At around this time, it became one of the world’s largest copper-smelting towns and benefited from nearby ports and shipping lanes.
-Poet Dylan Thomas and actress Catherine Zeta Jones were born in Swansea.
+Until the 19th century, Swansea only had approximately 2,000 people.
+Around this time, it became one of the world’s largest copper-smelting towns and benefited from nearby ports and shipping lanes.
+Poet Dylan Thomas and actress Catherine Zeta-Jones were born in Swansea.

 |Average House Price:||£300,000|

-With a population of half a million people, Edinburgh is Scotland’s capital and second most populous city behind Glasgow.
-It is a compact city that is home to Holyrood, the Scottish Parliament, and a host of governmental and political buildings.
+With a population of half a million people, Edinburgh is Scotland’s capital and the second most populous city behind Glasgow.
+It is a compact city that is home to the Holyrood, the Scottish Parliament, and a host of governmental and political buildings.
 It is also well known for its place in culture, with the Edinburgh Fringe Festival being one of the most popular annual events.
-Edinburgh has three universities and Old Town and New Town are listed as UNESCO World Heritage Sites.
-Over three quarters of the city’s buildings are listed buildings.
+Edinburgh has three universities, and Old Town and New Town are listed as UNESCO World Heritage Sites.
+Over three-quarters of the city’s buildings are listed buildings.